Ads pulled from Ingraham show after she mocked Parkland survivor

 “For the record, I believe my show was the first to feature David ... immediately after that horrific shooting and even noted how ‘poised’ he was given the tragedy,” Ingraham tweeted.

-But her apology did not stop companies departing.
+But her apology did not stop companies from departing.

-Nutrish, the pet food line created by celebrity chef Rachael Ray, travel website TripAdvisor (TRIP.O), online home furnishings seller Wayfair Inc (W.N) and the world’s largest packaged food company, Nestle SA (NESN.S) all said they were canceling their advertisements.
+Nutrish, the pet food line created by celebrity chef Rachael Ray, travel website TripAdvisor Inc (TRIP.O), online home furnishings seller Wayfair Inc (W.N), the world’s largest packaged food company, Nestle SA (NESN.S), online streaming service Hulu and travel website Expedia Group Inc (EXPE.O) all said they were canceling their advertisements.

 Wayfair said in a statement that it supports dialogue and debate, but “the decision of an adult to personally criticize a high school student who has lost his classmates in an unspeakable tragedy is not consistent with our values.”